inmeso/hilemms/HiLeMMS-DSL.md

 ####  Preprocessing
 **We note that, although there appears no advanced ingredients in this version (cf. the second version), the task could be not easy if a backend code does not allow the flexibility stated by Capability 2**.
 If this is the case,  considered amount of efforts will be needed to either modify the backend code or develop the wrapper/code generation tool.

-Meanwhile, if the capability 2 is realised, we will obtain a natural foundation for implementing the ingredients defined in the Version 2.
+Meanwhile, if the capability 2 is realized, we will obtain a natural foundation for implementing the ingredients defined in the Version 2.

 ```c++
 void DefineCase(std::string caseName, const int spaceDim)